MikeMugu/Zukini/README.md

         }
     }

+#####Zukini.UI
-To use Zukini, we need to do a couple of things:
+To use Zukini.UI, we need to do a couple of things:

-1. Derive our class from Zukini.Steps.BaseSteps
+1. Derive our class from Zukini.UI.Steps.BaseSteps
 2. Create a constructor to inject in the IObjectContainer

 For step 1, simply change your class declaration to:

     [Binding]
-    public class SmokeTestSteps : Zukini.Steps.BaseSteps
+    public class SmokeTestSteps : Zukini.UI.Steps.BaseSteps
     {
         ...
     }

 Doing this gives us access to a class level Browser object that is used for navigating to things in the browser, manipulating contols, but mostly so we can pass the browser to our pages (more on this later).

-For step 2, add a constructure with the following signature:
+Step 2, add a constructor with the following signature:

     public SmokeTestSteps(IObjectContainer objectContainer)
         : base(objectContainer)
     {
     }

 We need to pass in the ObjectContainer so we can get access to the Browser.
-In Zukini, there is a BeforeScenario hook that initializes a BrowserSession with the goodness needed to drive the browser.
+In Zukini.UI, there is a BeforeScenario hook that initializes a BrowserSession with the goodness needed to drive the browser.

+#####Zukini.API
+For Zukini.API, the process is similar:

+1. Derive our class from Zukini.API.Steps.ApiSteps
+2. Create a constructor to inject in the IObjectContainer

+Step 1, simply change your class declaration to:

+    [Binding]
+    public class JsonPlaceholderApiSteps : Zukini.API.Steps.ApiSteps
+    {
+        ...
+    }

+Step 2, add a constructor with the following signature:

+    public JsonPlaceholderApiSteps(IObjectContainer objectContainer)
+            : base(objectContainer)
+        {
+        }

+#####Step definition Structure

 Again, I like to place my step definition files in a folder called, you guessed it, "Steps".
 The structure of my test assembly usually looks something like this: